U.S. Department of Transportation

 Exploratory Advanced Research Program

 While the research community is fortunate to be able to collect more and better data, the amount of data has the potential to overwhelm the capacity to assess the data using current methods.
 Current methods include a mix of automated and manual, frame-by-frame coding that is not able to manage massive data stream and provides results that are not consistent or error free enough.
+Large data sets in their present form are too time-consuming and expensive to analyze using traditional data extraction methods, yet they are important for providing understanding of the context around rare events such as crashes.
+Automating data extraction from video files is expected to dramatically reduce the costs of using these data, making them accessible to the widest possible pool of researchers.

 ITS America conducted a technology scan for the USDOT Intelligent Transportation Systems (ITS) Joint Program Office.
 The scan report, "Connected Vehicles: Trends in Computer Vision," are located at http://www.itsa.org/knowledgecenter/technologyscan.
-As the technology moves from stand alone to integrated systems and from systems that provide driver or operator warnings to direct control of vehicle and infrastructure systems (i.e. steering, acceleration, braking, taffic signals) there is a critical need for compatable systems architecture and common conditions against which multiple manufacturers can test their equipment and software.
+As the technology moves from stand alone to integrated systems and from systems that provide driver or operator warnings to direct control of vehicle and infrastructure systems (i.e. steering, acceleration, braking, taffic signals) there is a critical need for compatible systems architecture and common conditions against which multiple manufacturers can test their equipment and software.